 These conditions include:

-In order to determine which of these conditions caused the nodule, the entire nodule needs to be removed and examined under a microscope.
-In particular, the pathologist needs to be able to determine if the nodule is surrounded by a capsule and if the cells inside the nodule have crossed the capsule into the surrounding thyroid gland.
-This examination can only be performed after the entire nodule is removed.
-Look for the final diagnosis in your pathology report after the nodule is removed.
+In order to determine which of these conditions you have, the entire tumour needs to be removed and examined under a microscope.
+In particular, the pathologist needs to be able to determine if the tumour is surrounded by a capsule and if the cells inside the tumour have crossed the capsule into the surrounding thyroid gland.
+This examination can only be performed after the entire tumour is removed.
+Look for the final diagnosis in your pathology report after the tumour is removed.

 The thyroid is a U-shaped gland located in the front of the neck.
 The normal thyroid gland is divided into right and left lobes that are connected in the middle by the isthmus.
 Some people also have another small lobe above the isthmus called the pyramidal lobe.